CameronNemo/brillo/README.md

 I recommend you go with light-git as you might miss important features and bugfixes if you do not.

-### Debian/Ubuntu (Or other Debian-based)

-NOTE: These packages are no longer maintained.
-If they break, feel free to become a maintainer!

-There are 2 different versions of .deb packages available:
-* [light_20140713-1_i386.deb](http://www.fredrikhaikarainen.se/light/light_20140713-1_i386.deb) - Dated releases, for the absolutely latest version
-* [light_0.9-1_i386.deb](http://www.fredrikhaikarainen.se/light/light_0.9-1_i386.deb) - Tagged releases, for the latest versioned release

-I recommend you go with the dated releases, as you might miss important features and bugfixes if you do not.

-For an archive, see: [http://www.fredrikhaikarainen.se/light/](http://www.fredrikhaikarainen.se/light)

 ### Manual

 `make && make install`